lukaszk76/ReversePolishNotation/README.md

 # ReversePolishNotation

-A calculator for Reverse Polih Notation which is explained here: https://mathworld.wolfram.com/ReversePolishNotation.html
+A calculator for Reverse Polish Notation which is explained here: https://mathworld.wolfram.com/ReversePolishNotation.html

 SimpleCalculator - a simple, junior like solution